dyrector-io/dyrectorio/README.md

 -   ChatOps & notification solutions
 -   Proud Ory Kratos users

+## Getting Started

+Our CLI tool lets you run and manage the whole dyrector.io project's containers, you will have a fully-featured platform locally.

+Stack:

+-   UI Service (crux-ui)
+-   Backend Service (crux)
+-   PostgreSQL database
+-   Authentication (Ory Kratos)
+-   Migrations
+-   SMTP mail test server

+### Prerequirements

+-   Docker installed on your system (Podman works, too).
+-   Go Compiler to run the CLI from its source code.
+(Precompiled binaries are planned)

+### Option 1: Go install

+1. Execute `go install github.com/dyrector-io/dyrectorio/golang/cmd/dyo@develop`
+2. Execute `dyo up`
+3. After you navigated to `localhost:8000` (this is the default traefik port) you will see a Login screen
+4. Register an account with whatever e-mail address you see fit (doesn't have to be valid one)
+5. Navigate to `localhost:4436` where you will find your mail as all outgoing e-mails will land here
+6. Open your e-mail message and using the link inside you can activate your account
+7. Happy deploying! 🎬

+### Option 2: From Source

+1. Clone the repository to your local workdir with `git clone`
+2. Execute `make up` in the project root
+3. Open the `localhost:8000`
+4. Happy deploying! 🎬

+## Development

+1. Read the CLI documentation first(see the end of this section)
+2. Decide which part of the project you want to work on, in this case it is crux, crux-ui or both
+3. Modify the CLI's settings file if you need it.
+4. Execute the correct CLI command using the appropriate flags to turn off crux or crux-ui services
+5. Start crux or crux-ui with the appropriate `npm` command, usually `npm run start`
+6. After you navigated to `localhost:8000` (this is the default traefik port) you will see a Login screen
+7. Register an account with whatever e-mail address you see fit (doesn't have to be valid one)
+8. Navigate to `localhost:4436` where you will find your mail as all outgoing e-mails will land here
+9. Open your e-mail message and using the link inside you can activate your account
+10. Fruitful contributing! 🎬

+Read more about the CLI in the [documentation](https://docs.dyrector.io/get-started/cli).

+## Non-development

+You can set up dyrectorio for self-hosting purposes with the [docker-compose](https://github.com/dyrector-io/dyrectorio/blob/develop/docker-compose.yaml) file located in the root folder.

+## Hosted version (SaaS)

+Besides the self-hosted instance of dyrectorio, you can check out the platform's alpha at [app.dyrectorio.com](https://app.dyrector.io).
+The platform is still in progress, we might refresh database time-to-time, so it's not recommended to use for production.
+In case you're interested in using dyrectorio in production, reach out to us via email and we'll set up a stable instance for you.

 ## How it works

 dyrector.io consists of an agent (GoLang) and a platform (UI developed in React.js, Next.js.
 Backend developed in Node.js, Nest.js).
 There are two types of agents communicating with the platform: one for Docker and another for Kubernetes.
 Communication takes place in gRPC with TLS encryption.
 The data is managed in a PostgreSQL database which we use with Prisma ORM.